Substitute For Thyme

 Despite it being similar to Italian seasoning, it differs as it includes lavender flowers and a pungent floral taste.
 Another difference to know is that Italian seasoning was allegedly conceptualized in America while Herbes de provence was created in France.

-Za’atar
+3. Za’atar

-This culinary herb has different varieties with a mixture of spiced herbs including dried; marjoram, oregano, sesame seeds (toasted), sumac, and thyme.
+This culinary herb blend has different varieties with a mixture of spiced herbs including dried; marjoram, oregano, sesame seeds (toasted), sumac, and thyme.

-The mixture has a toasted yet tangy and herbal taste which gives a great flavor to seasoning meat and poultry.
-Za’atar like thyme, has really good health benefits, these include; improves skin, boosts the immune system, build strong and healthy bones, soothe inflammation, mood, and energy booster, aids memory and brain functionality, and treat chronic diseases.
+Za’atar, like thyme, has really good health benefits; these include improving skin, boosting the immune system, building strong and healthy bones, soothing inflammation, mood and energy booster, aiding with memory and brain functionality, and helping to treat chronic diseases.

 Recipes Using Thyme